Sharly-Chess/sharly-chess.github.io/docs/network/index.en.md

 They allow connected devices to be granted all access levels, except for the application's _Administration_ (reserved for the _Sharly Chess_ server).

-{: .note }
-> :information_source: It is possible to deactivate an account and reactivate it later.
+It is possible to deactivate an account and reactivate it later.

-Account passwords are encrypted on the _Sharly Chess_ server (if forgotten, they cannot be recovered and must be changed).

 {: .warning }
 > :warning: Account passwords should be shared with trusted individuals only!